 The Bank is exposed to market risk represented in fluctuations in fair value or future cash flows arising from changes in market prices.
-The market risk arises from the open positions of the yield rate and the currency, as each is exposed to general and private movements in the market and changes in the level of sensitivity to market rates or prices such as rates of yield and exchange rates.
-The Bank separates its exposure to market risk to trading or non-trading portfolios.

-The management of market risk arising from trading or non-trading activities is concentrated in the Bank's risk management and is monitored by two separate teams.
+The market risk arises from the open positions of the yield rates and foreign currencies, as each is exposed to general and private movements in the market and changes in the level of sensitivity to market rates or prices such as rates of yield and exchange rates.
+The Bank splits its exposure to market risk into trading and non-trading portfolios.
+The market risk management is monitored by two separate teams.
 Market risk reports are reported to the Risk Committee of the Board of Directors and heads of operating units on a regular basis.